jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

 # Going Further

 Congratulations on creating your first static website.
 I know it is bland and it is only served locally, however, the next two articles in this series will overcome those minor details.
 This article was put together by reading the [Jekyll documentation](https://jekyllrb.com/docs/) and its [getting started guide](https://jekyllrb.com/docs/step-by-step/01-setup/).
 It is strongly encouraged you take some time to go through the Jekyll getting started guide as well the documentation.

+If you are enjoying this three part series, please drop a comment, send a [message](/about_me/#contact_me), or share it with friends.
+If there is anything that you think can be improved, please drop a comment or send a [message](/about_me/#contact_me).